 • 1 oz of Grenadine syrup

 Fill glass with ice, add orange juice and Rum.
-Float Grenadine on top and let it sink 1⁄4 way down glass before imbibing for best drink experience.
+Float Grenadine on top and let it sink 1⁄4 way down a glass before imbibing for the best drink experience.

 The final cocktail I chose is a tad more complex, but the Potted Parrot is a classic Trader Vic’s cocktail that is a tasty and refreshing drink with ingredients easily found in most home Tiki bars.
 The recommended Rums present three distinct flavor profiles to demonstrate the versatility of the drink.